Thursday, May 7, 2020

 10 am AKDT/ 11 am PDT/ 11 am MST/ 12 pm MDT/ 2 pm EST

-Join us for a webinar on Hopi food sovereignty initiatives hosted by the Indigenous Foods Knowledges Network.
-The presenters will talk about Hopi Food Sovereignty from their own experiences and work.
-A presentation by Terri Honani will describe the work of the Natwani Coalition and how the non-profit's initiatives help to preserve Hopi farming traditions, strengthen the local Hopi food system and develop innovative sustainable strategies to promote wellness through “itam naapyani” or “doing the work ourselves.”
-A second presentation by Dr. Michael Kotutwa Johnson will focus on the resiliency of Hopi agriculture and how conservation programs can reinforce American Indian Identity and culture.
+In this IFKN hosted webinar, presenters discussed Hopi Food Sovereignty from their own experiences and work.
+Terri Honani described the work of the Natwani Coalition and how the non-profit's initiatives help to preserve Hopi farming traditions, strengthen the local Hopi food system and develop innovative sustainable strategies to promote wellness through “itam naapyani” or “doing the work ourselves.”
+A second presentation by Dr. Michael Kotutwa Johnson focused on the resiliency of Hopi agriculture and how conservation programs can reinforce American Indian Identity and culture.

 Terri Honani (Hopi and Tewa) is from the Tobacco Clan from the Village of Tewa on the Hopi reservation.
 She has her Bachelor’s degree of Science in Exercise and Wellness Health Promotions from Arizona State University.
 Currently, she is the Program Manager for the Natwani Coalition, a project of the Hopi Foundation.